Open Accessibility Menu

 Talk to your kids about bullying.
 Bullying is linked to a range of educational and emotional problems.
 Make sure your child knows:

-• To seek a trusted adult for help if they are bullied.
+• To seek help from a trusted adult if they are bullied.

 • How to respond nonviolently to bullying.